Frequently Asked Questions (FAQ)

 What is the placement test?

-Who has to take the placement test?
+Who should take the placement test?

 Students who have taken two or more years of American Sign Language in high school and did not earn college credit, within the last five (5) years